When should I call my doctor or midwife, or come to the hospital?

 What should I bring when I come to the hospital?

 • Bring your labour kit and suitcase to the hospital.
 Please leave them in the car; you will not need them in the Assessment Room.
-They can be picked up later, once you are admitted to a birthing suite.
+They can be picked up later, when and if you are admitted to a birthing suite.

 • Don’t forget to bring your health card.